-Freshman GPA averages were maintained with the highest in University history at 3.52 despite YSU's shift to a test optional policy for undergraduate admission over the last two years.
+Freshman GPA averages were maintained at 3.51 for Fall 2023 with the highest GPA's in University history at 3.52 during both Fall 2022 and Fall 2021 despite YSU's shift to a test optional policy for undergraduate admission over the last three years.
+The number of new Honors College freshmen for Fall 2023 was 362, a 2.3% decrease from Fall 2022.
+Honors College freshmen continuously contributes to the stabilization in and sustainability of the academic quality of YSU's student body.
 The impressive academic quality of our new students continues to be a point of pride.
-Nearly 60% (58.94%) of our new freshmen had a high school GPA of 3.5 or better.
-Efforts to widen the University's appeal beyond its traditional footprint advanced for Fall 2022 with financial investment into more marketing, targeting special populations, and a continued reduction in out-of-state tuition.
-Multicultural freshman decreased slightly by 2.33% along with the number of Ohio counties represented in the freshman class to 39 counties from 42 counties last Fall.
+Nearly 60% of our new freshmen had a high school GPA of 3.5 or better.
+Multicultural freshman increased by 14.3%.
+The number of Ohio counties represented in the Fall 2023 freshman class stayed the same as Fall 2022 with 39 counties represented.